dmaerzendorfer/UnitySandbox/README.md

 - A nice 2D jump: to be done in the future (partly in the playerController thingy, want to do a specific one however)

 - A raymarch renderer with some SDFs

+- Something with procedural Animations

+- A grid building system (https://www.youtube.com/watch?v=l0emsAHIBjU)

+- A Character Creator (with lots of sliders for body type, face etc)

+- A PlayerController that functions like the Skyscale Mount in Guild Wars 2

+- Something for wacky controls (maybe ragdolls as well?) (compare: sticky cats, human fall flat, gang beasts, ...)